openharmony/device_qemu/arm_virt/liteos_a/README.md

    The LTS code has a kernel startup defect.
 You can try to resolve the problem by referring to the following:

    https://gitee.com/openharmony/kernel_liteos_a/pulls/324

+4. VNC window has no cursor?

+   Virtio-tablet is an emulated tablet input device.
+Neither QEMU captures nor the virtual machine displays it.
+The cursor is displayed by VNC client.
+Please check VNC client options.